WHMCS/developer-docs/domain-registrars/extending-further.md

 +++

-###Custom Functions
+## Custom Functions

 Custom functions allow you to define extra operations that can be performed using the module.
 The custom functions can perform actions, or define extra client area pages/output.
 Permissions can be granted for who can use each custom function, be it just clients, just admins, or both.

 The convention for custom function names follow the same as any other function of a module.
 It must begin with `yourmodulename_`, and then the custom function name.

 The easiest way to show this is with an example.
-So let's take an example of a Push Function that will use a template, "pushdomain.tpl":
+So let's take an example of a Push Function that will use a template, `pushdomain.tpl`:

 ```
 function yourmodulename_push($params) {